PDLT-University-of-York/test-split-site/docs/ultra/test.md

 !!!
 Tip

-    Randomising questions will display **all questions** in the Test in a random order.
-If you want to randomly display a subset of questions, use a Question Pool.
+    Randomising questions displays **all questions** in the Test in a random order.
+To instead display a random subset of possible questions, use a Question Pool.

 Edit settings in the **Assessment settings** panel: